r00k/blog/_posts/2016-11-17-my-morning-checklist.md

 ## Some thoughts on individual items:

-> [ ] Process personal email inbox (remember 2-minute rule)
+> Process personal email inbox (remember 2-minute rule)

 I process my personal email first so I can get it off my mind.
 I work better when my personal life is in order.
 [Efficiency starts with a haircut](http://giantrobots.fm/208).

 "Remember 2-minute rule" means any email I can deal with in under two minutes gets tackled immediately.
 This idea (and others that shape my checklist) are from the excellent [Getting Things Done](http://amzn.to/2f9zvqF).

-If an email would require me to do something that will take more than 2 minutes, I forward it to a special address that creates an item for it in my OmniFocus inbox.
+If an email seems like it might require me to do something that will take more than 2 minutes, I forward it to a special address that creates an item for it in my OmniFocus inbox.
 I do this even if I'm not sure I'll do the thing the email represents.

 I then archive the email.
 I don't like to leave emails around to represent todos.
 Todos go in OmniFocus, the sole source of what-I'm-going-to-do truth.

-> [ ] Process OmniFocus inbox
+> Process OmniFocus inbox

 One of my favorite OmniFocus features is its inbox.